PerfectFit-project/virtual_coach_rl_persuasion_algorithm/README.md

 Files:
 - index.html: html-page if the conversational agent runs locally.
-- index_c.html: html-page if the conversational agent runs locally with a different styling.
-The styling is described in the file "style.css."
 - Frontend: contains the html-pages for the 5 sessions if the conversational agent runs on a server.
 The frontends are run within Docker containers.
 This folder also contains the necessary Dockerfile.
 After building a Docker image for a frontend, a Docker container can be run via `docker run -d -p <port, e.g. 5005>:80 <imageName>`.
 - connectors: contains the file "socketChannel.py."
 This file is needed to connect the frontend to the backend.